b33lie/GettingAndCleaningData_Project/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file `tidydata.txt`.

+Step to execute the script.
+1. Copy the script 'run_analysis.R' into the working directory.
+2. Run the script with command 'source("run_analysis.R")'.
+3. A text file `tidydata.txt` will be generated in the working directory.

 ## About the Code Book
 The CodeBook.md file explains the transformations performed and the resulting data and variables.